truly, I say to you, if you have faith as a

 true?
 Of course, those are the conditions and that is the theme of almost

-all of the promises that Jesus made.
+all of the promises that Yeshua made.
 But these interventions are usually

 subtle or obscure if not hidden, and are NOT EVER intended to convince.
 We